python/cpython/Doc/using/cmdline.rst

 .. cmdoption:: -R

+   Kept for compatibility.
+On Python 3.3 and greater, hash randomization is turned on by default.

-   Turn on hash randomization, so that the :meth:`__hash__` values of str, bytes and datetime objects are "salted" with an unpredictable random value.
+   On previous versions of Python, this option turns on hash randomization, so that the :meth:`__hash__` values of str, bytes and datetime are "salted" with an unpredictable random value.
 Although they remain constant within an individual Python process, they are not predictable between repeated invocations of Python.

-   This is intended to provide protection against a denial-of-service caused by carefully-chosen inputs that exploit the worst case performance of a dict construction, O(n^2) complexity.
+   Hash randomization is intended to provide protection against a denial-of-service caused by carefully-chosen inputs that exploit the worst case performance of a dict construction, O(n^2) complexity.
 See http://www.ocert.org/advisories/ocert-2011-003.html for details.

-   Changing hash values affects the order in which keys are retrieved from a dict.
-Although Python has never made guarantees about this ordering (and it typically varies between 32-bit and 64-bit builds), enough real-world code implicitly relies on this non-guaranteed behavior that the randomization is disabled by default.

-   See also :envvar:`PYTHONHASHSEED`.
+   :envvar:`PYTHONHASHSEED` allows you to set a fixed value for the hash seed secret.

    .. versionadded:: 3.2.3